ziguo1/AsteroidsGame/README.md

 - `Spaceship.pde`
 - `Utils.pde`

-Delete the above `.pde` files, and replace them with their `.desktop`-extensioned counterpart to run the game on the desktop.
+Delete the above `.pde` files, and replace them with their `.pde.desktop` counterpart to run the game on the desktop.

 # Asteroids (Part 1)